This is the featured image of the How to Create Drums Using Foley blog article.

 Now that we have a solid kick, it's time to work on the snare.
 As my first sample, I'll be using a recording of a hammer hitting a desk in a warehouse.

 As usual, I start by setting the volume envelope.
-I don’t want to do much to the sound because it already has the qualities of a snare.
-With the decay knob, I’ll shorten it ever so slightly to get rid of some of the ambiances from the warehouse.
+I don't want to do much to the sound because it already has the qualities of a snare.
+With the decay knob, I'll shorten it slightly to eliminate some of the ambiances from the warehouse.

 Foley - Sample 5 - Volume